marsiitr/Mars-Rover/README.md

 ## Limitations
 1. Speed of the rover is very low even on the flat terrains.
-2. Battery life of the rover is short due charging capacity is less.
+2. Battery life of the rover is short due to less charging capacity.

+## Future Improvement
+1. Solar

 ## Team members
 1. Avinash Singh